ANIMAL CARE AND USE (ACU)

-CITI Program's Animal Care and Use (ACU) materials cover general principles of ethical care and use of animals in research, training, and testing, as well as focusing on the care and use of particular species.
-Content is designed to meet United States Department of Agriculture (USDA) and Office of Laboratory Animal Welfare (OLAW) requirements for basic training in the humane care and use of animals.
+The ACU series covers general principles of the ethical care and use of animals in research, training, and testing.
+It is designed to meet U.S. Department of Agriculture (USDA) and Office of Laboratory Animal Welfare (OLAW) requirements for basic training in the humane care and use of animals.

-For recommendations on using the ACU series, download Using CITI Program Content: Animal Care and Use (PDF file).
+For recommendations on using this series, download Using CITI Program Content: Animal Care and Use (PDF file).